 - 1. The Harbor Safety Committee supports efforts to adequately fund NOAA maritime functions.
 The Committee recommends that NOAA update tide and current data using the latest technology available and publish the water level and current atlases on an expeditious basis. - 2.
-The Harbor Safety Committee urges that the OSPR Administrator support P.O.R.T.S. as a high priority and that OSPR continue to seek and allocate funds to maintain the system.
-The Committee recommends that the Marine Exchange of the San Francisco Bay Region continue to operate, maintain and support the uses of the P.O.R.T.S. program. - III.
+The Harbor Safety Committee urges that the OSPR Administrator continue to support PORTS as a high priority and that OSPR continue to seek and allocate funds to maintain the system.
+The Committee recommends that the Marine Exchange of the San Francisco Bay Region continue to operate, maintain and support the uses of the PORTS program. - 3.
+The Harbor Safety Committee recommends that a statewide uniform system of PORTS, certified by NOAA, be established in California waters.
+PORTS should be permanently financed by the State of California and/or NOAA, as there is broad public benefit in terms of marine safety, protecting the environment, use by recreational boaters and by academia, and preventing oil spills in California waters.
+Safety of navigation in our harbors is highly dependent upon real time tidal, current and wind information.
+OSPR, as an agency, should continue its oversight role. - III.
 Aids to Navigation No current recommendation. - IV.
 Anchorages No current recommendation.